motin/dbstep/README.md

 Turns csv data (originated from NASDAQ quote data) into Dubstep music using Overtone

+## Get started

 Put csv files into a directory named sample_data next to the project directory.
+Download the Dubstep Construction Kit from http://creativemonkeyz.com/free-stuff/dubstep-costruction-kit/ and extract it next to the project directory, so that it resides in a directory called Dubstep_construction_Kit.

 Then, cd into the project directory and run:

 lein repl